 In 1976 the company bought Do-All Bras, which were sold in major department stores and fine specialty shops across the country.
 In 1992 Q-T bought the Nene Maternity Company, adding to our extensive line of maternity bras, girdles, and panties.
 In 1993 Q-T began selling a full bridal line including strapless, gel cups, and pads.
 Around the same time the company started doing business as Q-T Intimates.

 Q-T’s business took a dramatic turn in 1995 when we began to enter the fashion market of intimate apparel.
 QT sold it’s first RED bra set in 1995, and has continued to expand upon the fashion missy and plus business ever since.

 Our current showroom at 152 Madison Avenue in New York City allows us to market our line to buyers and retailers from all over the world.
 With sales representation around the country and throughout the world, coupled with our ecommerce web site, qtbras.com, Q-T’s share of the market continues to grow.
 In 2005 we assumed the licensing for the La Leche League International Intimates line of nursing and maternity apparel.

-In 2011, Q-T’s offices moved to our current location in Oradell, New Jersey.
-Our warehouse is now located in Saddle Brook, New Jersey.
+In 2011, Q-T’s offices moved to the current location in Oradell, New Jersey.
+Shipping and receiving is handled out of Q-T's warehouse located in Edison, New Jersey.

-In 2012, Evan Kutzin, Larry and Meryl’s youngest son, Milton’s grandson, and Max’s great-grandson, joined Q-T as the new Operations Manager – marking the start of the 4th generation of the company.
+In 2012, Evan, Larry and Meryl’s youngest son (also Milton’s grandson and Max’s great-grandson), joined Q-T as the new Operations Manager – marking the start of the 4th generation of the company.